 It doesn’t stop there.
 It wasn’t too long ago that 3G technology was introduced to us.
 I remember when the first “Video Phones” were introduced alongside the introduction of 3G networks.
-Tiny LCD screens, poor quality cameras and none of the features we are all use to today.
-Fast forward a decade and now were using 4G networks.
+Tiny LCD screens, poor quality cameras and none of the features we are all used to today.
+Fast forward a decade and now we’re using 4G networks.
 But is it worth upgrading to a 4G handset and plan?
-The truth is many ordinary users don’t really care about speed as long as they can stay connected.
+In the 3G vs 4G debate, the truth is many ordinary users don’t really care about speed as long as they can stay connected.
 They care more about coverage and reliability than the internet speed on their phones.

 This is because there has been a dramatic shift in how people use their mobiles.
 Mobile phones have evolved in such a way that their initial purpose is no longer considered its main feature.
 The shift from voice calls to messaging has dramatically changed the telecommunication industry.
 Many people may find they rarely use their phone for voice calls – and are more often using it to text, browse the internet, use social media or stream content – all of which is strongly focused on data transmission.
-The average 3G network can reach speeds of 600 Kbps to 1.4Mbps.
+When it is 3G vs 4G, the average 3G network can reach speeds of 600 Kbps to 1.4Mbps.
 Compare that to 4G which can peak at over 6Mbps – and you will suddenly see why the upgrade is highly recommended by mobile phone users.

-There are many reasons as to why someone should upgrade to 4G – however if you only use your phone for simple phone calls and text messages – you may want to wait until 5G networks are rolled out.
+Between 4G vs 3G battle, there are many reasons as to why someone should upgrade to 4G – however, if you only use your phone for simple phone calls and text messages – you may want to wait until 5G networks are rolled out.